mickeyhqian/VoteEnsemble/README.md

 pip install .
 ```
 ## Quick Start
-To use VoteEnsemble, ones needs to supply a base learning algorithm for the problem.
-Consider a simple example of solving
+To use VoteEnsemble, ones needs to define a base learning algorithm for the problem by subclassing the base class *BaseLearner*.
+Below are two simple use cases.

-## Two Simple Use Cases
 ### Linear regression
 Consider a linear regression
 <!-- $$